What you will find here

 A stand-alone PDF focused on gold embrittlement as a recurring solder-joint failure mechanism, with discussion of the material and process parameters that can lead to embrittlement in electronic assemblies.

-A stand-alone PDF describing practical PCBA failure-analysis workflow, including documentation review, microscope examination, electrical verification, cross-sectioning, decapsulation, SEM/EDS, and handling guidance that helps preserve root-cause evidence.
+A stand-alone PDF describing the practical PCBA failure-analysis process, including documentation review, microscope examination, electrical verification, cross-sectioning, decapsulation, SEM/EDS, and handling guidance that helps preserve root-cause evidence.

 A stand-alone PDF on why diffusion barriers matter in electronics manufacturing, with example-driven discussion of barrier-layer use, process quality, and the effect of plating choices on solder-joint reliability.